typical-go/typical-go/README.md

 - Wrapper Script  &mdash; *single script to prepare and run the build-tool*
 - Supporting java-like annotation for code generation &mdash; *alternative for [go-generate](https://blog.golang.org/generate)*

+## Requirements

+Typical Go known to work with Go 1.17 and later.
+Typical Go may work with older versions of Go but this is not guaranteed.

 ## Getting Started

 1. Install typical-go (Optional, only needed to setup new project)